 I don't have all the answers; I have no idea why this awesome comedy gets such a bad critical rap, unless male critics are too threatened by the idea of a genius bombshell who's not evil, passive, materialistic, or moronic.
 As of this writing it has a 2.2 on imdb. and Lenny Maltin gives it a BOMB ("don't say you weren't warned!"); Glenn Erikson says "Compared to Sex Kittens, Otto Preminger's Skiddoo is a profound statement on the human condition."
 An uncredited imdb writer calls it "one of the most legendarily worst films ever produced."
-But I say, if you've been to college and like to get wasted and love the films of Russ Meyer, Ed Wood, and Roger Corman, and you used to read Mad and Cracked as a kid, then at least consider checking it out.
+But I say, if you've been to college and like to get wasted and love the films of Russ Meyer, Ed Wood, and Roger Corman, and you used to read Mad and Cracked as a kid, then at least consider checking out a film where all those things are rounded out to the uncommon denominator.
 I think a lot of these low budget zany comedies get a bad rap, especially if they don't have big recognizable directors (like Frank Tashlin or George Axelrod) so that critics can guess how they're supposed to respond.
 This isn't a guffaw style comedy, but how often did we laugh reading Mad as kids?
 Half the time we didn't even get the jokes.
 There were satires of films far too dry and adult for our interest, like The Sandpiper and The Man in the Grey Flannel Suit.
 In that spirit, let Albert Zugsmith be your Alfred E. Newman.

 It is all that and more, for you have entered the Zugsmithery.

 The simple fact is, there are so many things to zero in on here in the Zugsmithery that if one element annoys you, there are ten more to delight or flabbergast.
 For me the most glaring and annoying element in Sex Kittens is Martin Milner (the supposedly hip jazz guitarist who had to have weed planted on him in Sweet Smell of Success) as the college's PR man / sexist hysteric.
-Talking fast in a kind of high-voiced style, sort of imitating Cary Grant at his most flummoxed in Arsenic and Old Lace, Milner tries to steal scene he's in, as if he's feeling the need to give the film a square 'white fall guy' center to ground the antics, i.e. he's the Tony Randall or Tom Ewell, there to link the film to every other banal "sex" comedy flatlining on big screens around America at the end of the 1950s.
-Rather than letting the women own their scenes, Milner lets a kind desperate flop sweat reduce his parts of the film to tatters which he then leaks all over other people's lines.
-That said, he still comes out a few yards ahead of Eliot Reid's smarmy detective in Gentlemen Prefer Blondes (1953) as far as worst male counterpart to a busty 50s-era comedic titan.
-But it's mighty close.
+Talking fast in a kind of high-voiced style, sort of imitating Cary Grant at his most flummoxed in Arsenic and Old Lace, Milner tries to steal scene he's in, as if he's feeling the need to give the film a square 'white fall guy' center to ground the antics, i.e. he's the Tony Randall or Tom Ewell, there to link the film to every other banal "sex" comedy flatlining on big screens around America at the end of the 1950.
+Rather than letting the women own their scenes, Milner lets a kind desperate flop sweat swell his own lines until they rain all over their lines.
+He might come out a few yards ahead of Eliot Reid's smarmy detective in Gentlemen Prefer Blondes (1953) as far as worst male counterpart to a busty 50s-era comedic titan, but it's mighty close.

-Cameo parts and great lines float around ("I'm a selectman of the church!" rants the cop who arrests the admiral when his morality is on the ropes); Charlie Chaplin Jr. is a bewildered fire chief; the imposing and magnificently bullhorn-voiced Babe London arrives in town representing "the Paddy Pad Brassier for the larger figures gal" - At the end she's heading off once more into the great beyond: "You people don't deserve Paddy Pads!
+Cameo parts and great lines float around ("I'm a selectman of the church!" rants the cop who arrests the admiral when his morality is on the ropes); Charlie Chaplin Jr. is a bewildered fire chief; the imposing and magnificently bullhorn-voiced Babe London arrives in town representing "the Paddy Pad Brassier for the larger figures gal" - At the end when heading off once more into the great beyond, London drops the ultimate microphone: "You people don't deserve Paddy Pads!
 I'm taking my brassieres to Europe where they'll be appreciated!"

 The question is, does Sex Kittens link up with Opium to delineate and auteur style for the Zugsmith?
-Maybe not, but it does indicate a termite interest in veering from audience expectation and letting the sewer carry us where it may.
-If Vincent Price were to show up, waving an opium pipe as he sails past, we might well find the answer.
-Maybe you you can't pin high hopes on it, maybe it's not any better than Invasion of the Star Creatures but if you tolerate that, there's plenty of galakazoom and maybe even some ringy-dink to be found at the Zugsmithery.
-Best of all there's full-bodied and nuanced performances from Bardot (casually carnal), Van Doren (sensitive and balanced - she talks, not shouts, further stranding the sub-par actors--Milner in the ham flats) and Weld (less to do than in Duck but still ravishing with some good rapport with Van Doren--with whom she remained fast friends--and Bardot, with whom she projects a sisterhood benevolence, watching over the male college co-eds and faculty the way proud cowboys watch over the cattle herd in Red River.
-Even with the cop-out coda, this baby is going places.
-All of them, at once.
-Follow the lead of Prof. John Carradine and Coogan instead of the dopey Milner.
-A girl with youth, brains, education and hot blondeness is not a threat or an object, but a great drinking partner.
+Maybe not, but it does indicate a termite interest in veering from audience expectation and letting the sewer carry us where it may, no matter how far afield from the norm.
+If Vincent Price were to show up, waving an opium pipe as he sails past on a Chinese character floatation device, on his way to Dr. Goldfoot-fame, we might well be convinced.
+Maybe you you can't pin high hopes on it, maybe it's not any better than 1962's Invasion of the Star Creatures but if you can tolerate that (and I can) you should know there's plenty of the old galaka-zoom and maybe even some ring-a-ding dinkiness to be found at the Zugsmithery.
+Best of all, there's full-bodied and nuanced performances from Bardot (casually carnal), Van Doren (sensitive and balanced - she talks, not shouts, further stranding Milner in the ham flats) and Weld (less to do than in Duck but still ravishing with her spot-on deadpan comic/sexy-fusion alchemical acumen).
+The three girls, especially Van Doren and Weld (they remained fast friends), project a kind sisterly, lordly benevolence, riding herd over the male students like a college sex-com Red River.
+Even with the cop-out coda, this baby is going places, maybe even all of them at once.
+Follow the lead of professor John Carradine and Jackie Coogan instead of the dopey Milner.
+A girl with youth, brains, education and hot blondeness is not a threat, a goal, or an object, but a great drinking partner.
 Let her prove it, and hang on tight.